-I studied the Quran (Koran) and the traditions shortly after 9/11 and finally found the courage to write about Islam from 2004 to 2007.
-I updated my articles on sharia in 2012.
+I studied the Quran (Koran) and the traditions shortly after 9/11 and finally found the courage to write about Islam from 2004 to 2007 (I was nudged by the Spirit).
+I updated the sharia articles in 2012.
 They are hard-hitting because this is online writing.
 People had to be warned.
 However, when I meet someone of another religion, I try to build a bridge, one on one.
 Face to face, it’s better to be kind.
 In any case, I no longer write about it.
 But I offer these posts here for your information.
 I tried to keep them timeless, so they are still relevant.

 All right.
 That’s it for the “About” section at this website.